 Score — Each rule has a weight.
 Mixer touch is +100, OFAC hit is +200, structuring is +70.
 Scores compound.
 A wallet hitting multiple rules climbs fast — 400+ is CRITICAL.

-Roast — The finding goes to an LLM with context: rules triggered, scores, transaction details.
-It generates a plain-English summary, the roast, and a risk verdict with recommended action.
-This is where the dry data becomes something you actually want to read.
+Assessment Note — The finding goes to an LLM with context: rules triggered, scores, and transaction details.
+It generates a clear summary, risk rationale, and recommended action.
+This is where dry data becomes reviewable context.

 Dashboard — Single-page HTML, auto-updates from the scan data.
-Three stats, roast cards with the actual text, two charts.
+Three stats, assessment cards with the actual text, and two charts.
 Minimal, clean.

 Storage — Every scan appends to a JSON file.
 Markdown reports get generated per scan.
 The whole thing runs on GitHub Actions’ free tier — zero infrastructure cost.

 The entire system is automated.
 I don’t touch it.
-Every 30 minutes it wakes up, scans Ethereum, checks the watchlist, and if it finds something, it roasts it.
+Every 30 minutes it wakes up, scans Ethereum, checks the watchlist, and if it finds something, it generates a risk note.

 What it caught